fnote/react-boilerplate/README.md

 Just clone and from cmd or powershell,
 Run "npm start" in the directory, then go to http://localhost:8080/ port from browser.

+do this npm install --save copyfiles if error occurs during pm start